valhallasw/pcraster/documentation/pcraster/install.rst

    In case the software doesn't work, verify that the Linux Standard Base (LSB) 4 package is installed.

+PCRaster is known to work on the folowing distributions:

+* Ubuntu 12.10
+* Ubuntu 12.04

 Windows
 -------
 TODO